The Ultimate Food Map of Europe

 38. Turkey

 Turkey truly delivers when it comes to food.
-Too many choices to choose from for our extensive food of Europe list!
+There are too many choices to choose from for our extensive food of Europe list!
 But we think kebab is the most obvious choice!
 Meat is roasted on a vertical spit and shredded.

-Then a pita bread holds it all together: meat with vegetables and yoghurt-based sauce.
+Then a pita bread holds it together: meat with vegetables and yoghurt-based sauce.
 Amazing!

 This is a world-class cuisine.
 Learn about the must-try foods in Turkey and check out our Turkish Food Guide.